regiiis/AirQualityMonitoringAndPrediction/micropython/README.md

 - HYT221:
    I2C adress: 0X28

-You can also use "SoftI2C" feature, which makes it possible to use any GPIO pins as I2C pins.
-This is useful when you want to use different pins for I2C communication.
+**Arduino Nano ESP32-S3:**

+GPIO: In order to add I2C access pins to the arduino, pins can be configured as soft pins - "SoftI2C" feature.
+This enables for any GPIO pins to be used as I2C pins.

 ## Automation Scripts
-In the `micropython` folder, you will find several PowerShell scripts that automate the installation and setup process for MicroPython on your ESP32 board.
-There is a script to install MicroPython, upload code, connect to the serial monitor, and clean the ESP32 flash memory.
+Inside the `micropython` directory, you will find several PowerShell scripts used to automate the installation and setup process of MicroPython and codes on the ESP32 board.
+There is a script to install MicroPython, upload codes, connect to the serial monitor, and clean the ESP32 flash memory.

-The

-- Run in PS in order to be able torun scripts:
+You need to run the scritps in PS.
+Following steps are required to run the scripts:

 1. Open PowerShell as Administrator
 2. Set the execution policy to allow script execution: